mhadam/snowplow.wiki-fork/setup-guide/4-setup-alternative-data-stores/Configuring-storage-targets.md

 [**HOME**](Home) > [**SNOWPLOW SETUP GUIDE**](Setting-up-Snowplow) > [Step 3: Setting up Enrich](Setting-up-enrich) > Configuring storage targets

 Snowplow offers the option to configure certain storage targets.
 This is done using configuration JSONs.
 When running EmrEtlRunner or StorageLoader, the `--targets` argument should be populated with the filepath of a directory containing your configuration JSONs.
 Each storage target JSON file can have arbitrary name, but must conform it's JSON Schema.

 Some targets are handled by EmrEtlRunner (duplicate tracking, failure tracking) and some by StorageLoader (enriched data).

 Here's a list of currently supported targets, grouped by purpose:

 * Enriched data
   * [Redshift](#redshift)
   * [PostgreSQL](#postgres)
 * Failures
   * [ElasticSearch](#elasticsearch)
 * Duplicate tracking
   * [AWS DynamoDB](#dynamodb)

 <a name="redshift" />

-##### Redshift
+### Redshift

+Schema: [iglu:com.snowplowanalytics.snowplow.storage/redshift_config/jsonschema/1-0-0][redshift-schema]

 1. `name`, a descriptive name for this Snowplow storage target
 2. `host`, the host (endpoint in Redshift parlance) of the databse to load.